paxdotdev/pax/README.md

 compiled -- rather than interpreted.
 TODO: describe alternative to `right-click, view source` doesn't require a browser or a JavaScript runtime — though Pax is backwards compatible with any modern browser, it can also be packaged as stand-alone native apps for any supported platform. designable

+#### Today and future

+**Today** Pax is a GUI language for Rust applications, plus native and web wrappers for easy multi-platform deployment (à la Electron and React Native in the Web world.)
+It supports rich 2D graphics and drawing, text, interactions, an intuitive templating language, and platform-native form controls for macOS, iOS, and web browsers.

+(Today you can use Pax to create GUIs and dynamic graphics for Rust applications, which can be deployed into native apps for iOS, macOS, and the Web (via WASM.))

+**In the future,** Pax aims to be:
+- Language agnostic: support JavaScript/TypeScript/Python/C++ and any number of other host languages
+- (this converges on the Support Matrix, which also communicates "today" vs. "future")

+## Appendix F: Imagine if...

+...HTML/CSS were redesigned from scratch, with a few important paradigm shifts:

+- **Any property can be a computed `Expression`**, a spreadsheet-like formula that can perform basic operations and refer to other values.
+In practice, this feels like "JSX meets a spreadsheet."
+[Read more about PAXEL](#)
+- **Graphics- and GUIs-first,** rather than Documents-first.
+Cartesian coordinates, first-class horizontal & vertical alignment, responsive sizing.
+- **Native-first:** transpiles through Rust, which runs everywhere natively inside app wrappers (similar to Electron, React Native — but without JS runtimes.)
+Text and form controls are rendered natively; scrolling is handled natively.

 ------